kamelnetworks/sonic_exporter/README.md

 # sonic_exporter
 Prometheus exporter for the SONiC NOS.

+The exporter acts as two exporters in one:

+ * Data plane: Exposes metrics based on the SONiC State Database
+ * Control plane: Implements [`node_exporter`](https://github.com/prometheus/node_exporter/) tuned to work well with SONiC.

 ## Installation using `sonic-package-manager`

 Installation using `sonic-package-manager` requires SONiC 202106 or later.